benbucksch/trex/README.txt

   0. Summary

+TRex is a HTML UI markup language and JS library.
-TRex provides a thin shim layer on top of HTML5 that brings the tags, programming style, and expressiveness of XUL to HTML.
+It provides a thin shim layer on top of HTML5 that brings the tags, programming style, and expressiveness of XUL to HTML.
 There is an <hbox>, <vbox>, <textbox>, <menu> and the like.

   1. Motivation

-The idea of XUL, using markup to define UI dialogs, was great.
+XUL was the XML UI Language.
+The idea to use markup to define UI dialogs was great.
 Microsoft imitated XUL and named it XAML, which is core to .NET today.
-XUL uses declarative markup like HTML, but was created to fill a specific need that HTML didn't fill: GUI widgets and a layout model for GUI apps.
-15 years later, with HTML5, we're in a much better shape, but the basic need is still there.
+TRex is the HTML UI markup language.

   1.1.
 Layout